 The way we combat this modern-day slavery is revolutionary and effective.
 We go into the villages where girls are at risk, and put those girls into school.
 For a small investment - $100 pays for everything: school fees, books, uniform, tutoring, mentoring - we can keep a girl safe and in school for an entire year.
 Educating those girls in danger of being trafficked and talking to the community about the risks, spreads awareness through the whole village.
 And traffickers stop going there.

-We started with 54 at-risk girls 15 years ago.
-This year we have 10,000 girls in 400 schools across Nepal, and we haven't lost one girl to trafficking.
+We started with 54 at-risk girls 20 years ago and today have helped over 17,000.
 Where we once had to persuade each family, whole villages are now asking to be included.
 And with each year a girl stays in school, she learns more and gains confidence.
 The graduates are becoming community leaders and speaking out.
 They will marry later and educate their own daughters - breaking a vicious cycle.